hammerheim-game/hammerheim-rules/3-equipment.md

 and courage.
 Outsiders often scoff at the reputed properties of this liquor, but it must be said that a Kislevite army that is well supplied with vodka certainly fights better and in higher spirits than one without.
-In game terms, vodka is a one-use item of equipment that a Kislevite Hero may give to the warband before the start of the game.
+In game terms a Kislevite Hero may give Vodka to the warband before the start of the game.
 Every warrior in the warband receives +1 Leadership (up to a maximum of 10) for that game.
 In addition because of its nullifying alcoholic effects every warband member must test against their Toughness before the start of the game – a failure resulting in -1 Initiative for the duration of the game.
+Any amount of vodka may be used in this way for stacking effects.

 ## Banners